gdbarron/VenafiTppPS/docs/functions/Set-TppPermission.md

 ### -PrefixedUniversalId
 The id that represents the user or group.
-You can use Get-TppIdentity or Get-TppPermission to get the id.
+You can use Find-TppIdentity or Get-TppPermission to get the id.

 ```yaml
 Type: String[]